Table of Contents

 5 Types of Gas Processing

-Raw naturally produced gas is treated to eradicate all types of contaminants.
-There are two types of gas processing systems that are generally used in the E&P industry to remove the impurities.
+Raw naturally produced gas is treated to eradicate all contaminants.
+Two types of gas processing systems are generally used in the E&P industry to remove impurities.

 5.1 Glycol Gas Dehydration

-As the name dehydration indicates, this process uses adsorption with glycol to eliminate the water vapours and water from the produced gas.
+As the name dehydration indicates, this process uses glycol adsorption to eliminate the water vapours and water from the produced gas.

 5.2 Amine Gas Sweetening